 Strange Currents, Mister Manners Win Awards

-The Florida Writers Association, the state’s largest and most prestigious literary organization, has announced that my books Strange Currents and Mister Manners have won both gold and silver medals in the 2021 Royal Palm Literary Awards.
+The Florida Writers Association, the state’s largest and most prestigious literary organization, has announced that two novels by J.C.
+Bruce — Strange Currents and Mister Manners — have won both gold and silver medals in the 2021 Royal Palm Literary Awards.

 Strange Currents won first place in the category honoring the best published mysteries in Florida.
 Strange Currents is the fourth of a five-book Strange Files series published by Tropic Press.

 A draft of Mister Manners, which at contest deadline had yet to be printed, won the silver medal for best unpublished manuscript, also in the mystery category.
 Mister Manners has now been published and is available as an ebook, paperback, hardback, and audiobook.

 The awards were announced at the Florida Writers Association’s recent remote awards ceremony.
 The annual competition, in its twentieth year, received 577 submissions.

 “Even in these difficult times, writers are writing—and marvelously,” said Chris Coward, Royal Palm Literary Awards chairperson.